cf73/humanity/content/collections/pages/our-greatest-challenges.md

     content:
       -
         type: text
-        text: '(Conrad, Jacqueline, Kylie and Tony - four folks from three continents determined to help foster this revolution of good intent)'
+        text: '(Conrad, Jacqueline, Kylie and Tony - four folks from three continents determined to help foster a revolution of good intent)'
 ---